 Oil-Free Mango & Hing Pickle (Hing Ka Achar)…a unique blend of health and taste…

-It is a mango pickle only yet a pickle of its own kind.
+Oil-Free Mango & Hing Pickle or say ‘Hing Ka Achar’ is a pickle of its own kind.
 Unlike all other mango pickles, this pickle is oil free.

 It is spicy, aromatic and the best thing is that it is oil-free.
 Made with just salt and 2 spices – red chilli powder and asafoetida, that’s it.
 You see mangoes and chillies in this pickle but the fragrant yet invisible asafoetida dominates the moment you open the jar.